-Here, you can find out everything you wanted to know about Skin Picking Disorder (or at least we hope so!).
+Here, you can find out everything you wanted to know about skin-picking (or at least we hope so!).
 You can click (or touch) each of the headings below to find out more about specific aspects of the condition.

-Skin Picking Disorder (SPD) is a condition that, as obvious as it sounds, means you will repetitively pick at your skin.
-It is sometimes referred to as Excoriation Disorder or Dermatillomania.
+Excoration (or Skin Picking) Disorder is a condition that, as obvious as it sounds, means you will repetitively pick at your skin.
+It is also sometimes referred to as Dermatillomania.
 Whilst you could argue it's a form of self-harm, skin-pickers tend not to be doing it to feel pain or hurt themselves.
 It is categorised more as 'self-grooming' rather than 'self-harm'.
 In fact, many do it to give themselves pleasure, but the long-term effect is rarely a pleasurable one.